IBA – ACQUISITION OF OWN SHARES

 |TOTAL

+These transactions include the purchase of a block of 100,000 shares at a price of 10.44 EUR/share, which was executed on April 8th, 2025 at 09:16:13 AM on the central order book of Euronext Brussels (XBRU).

-The total number of shares purchased under this program therefore amounts to 136,017 since this is the second week of execution.
+The total number of shares purchased under this program therefore amounts to 280,017 since this is the third week of execution.
 As a result, the current situation with respect to treasury shares (held directly by IBA SA and indirectly through its subsidiary IBA Investments SRL) is the following :

 |Shares